 Lunette Ring and Pin or Pintle

 Strengths: Capacity: A lunette ring with pin or pintle can be designed to easily handle the heaviest of payloads when tugging carts.
 Carts designed to handle loads of 10,000# + usually utilize a ring and pin or pintle.

 Versatile: The lunette ring tongue may be used with a pin, pintle, or alligator hitch.
 This versatility makes it a frequent choice in many plants.
 As previously stated, this allows for a higher likely hood of being able to combine different carts from different manufacturers, in a single train.

-Common use: Many cart & hitch manufacturers utilize this design so a custom hitch on the tugging vehicle is usually not required like you may see with ball & coupler.
+Common use: Many cart & hitch manufacturers utilize this design.
+Therefore, a custom hitch on the tugging vehicle is usually not required like you may see with ball & coupler.